 DESIRABLE QUALIFICATIONS: Previous law enforcement or military experience.
 Associate’s degree or higher or completion of college course work toward a degree.

 LAST DATE FOR FILING APPLICATION: Applications will be accepted until a sufficient number are received to fill the anticipated vacancies.
 Applications can be submitted on the Internet.
-Visit the City web site at http://stlouis-mo.gov/jobs Additional information concerning the Police Officer (Trainee) process can be found on the St. Louis Metropolitan Police Department's web site at http://slmpd.org/careers.shtml
+Visit the City web site at http://stlouis-mo.gov/jobs Additional information concerning the Police Officer (Trainee) process can be found on the Police Division's web site at http://slmpd.org/careers.shtml

 Examination Components and Their Weights